Manaf Younis: International career

 In November 2021, Younis was called up to Iraq as part of their 2021 FIFA Arab Cup squad.
 He made his debut in the starting line-up for the national team in their opening match against Oman.

-On 19 January 2023, he scored his first international goal in the stoppage time of extra-time in a 3–2 win over Oman in the 25th Arabian Gulf Cup final, to earn his country their first title in the competition since 1988.
+Younis was called up to the Iraqi squad for the 25th Arabian Gulf Cup.
+January 19, 2023, he scored his first international goal in the stoppage time of extra-time in a 3–2 win over Oman in the final, to earn his country their first title in the competition since 1988.